- CHILD CARE

 Child & Adult Care Food Program (CACFP) - a federal program that reimburses child care providers for serving meals that follow the guidelines from the U. S. Department of Agriculture

-Child Care Development Block Grant (CCDBG) - the federal grant that supplies child care subsidies for low-income working families and funds to improve child care quality.
+Child Care and Development Block Grant (CCDBG) - the federal grant that supplies child care subsidies for low-income working families and funds to improve child care quality.

-Child Care Development Fund (CCDF) - the primary source of United States federal funding for child care subsidies for low-income working families and funds to improve child care quality
+Child Care and Development Fund (CCDF) - the primary source of United States federal funding for child care subsidies for low-income working families and funds to improve child care quality

 Child Care Resource and Referral (CCR&R) - local agencies that assist parents in their search of child care and resources relating to children

 childcare.gov - a website that provides links to State or Territory child care websites that parents use to search for child care and consumer education information